Isadora-URSS/gnr-hourly-lyrics/README.md

 # gnr-hourly-lyrics
-This Twitter bot posts random Guns N' Roses verses from musics hourly
+This is my personal Twitter bot that posts Guns N' Roses quotes from musics every hour.
+I'M NOT, BY ANY WAY, RELATED TO GUNS N' ROSES, AND I WOULD FREELY REMOVE MY APP FROM RUNNING IF NEEDED TO DO SO.